 When customers get on CAT buses, streetcar, or ferries, they are entrusting us with their personal safety.
 Here at CAT, we take that responsibility seriously.
 Safely moving our customers is our most important task.

-We are building a new headquarters to add even better service through a state-of-the-art operations Control Center.
-Through the Control Center, we are in constant contact with every vehicle on the street (or in the water).
-We use a radio system that connects supervisors at the Center to bus operators and streetcar conductors out in the city at all times.
-In addition, our vehicles are equipped with a camera system that can send direct feeds to the Center.
-Simply put, our Control Center staff monitors the movements of each vehicle in the city and all the activity on it.
+Through a state-of-the-art operations Control Center, we are in constant contact with every vehicle on the street (or in the water).
+We use an on-board messaging system with radio backup that connects supervisors at the Control Center to operators out in the city at all times.
+In addition, our vehicles are equipped with a camera system that can send direct feeds to the Control Center.
+Simply put, our Control Center staff monitors the movements of each vehicle throughout the county and all the activity on it.

 All CAT bus, ferry and streetcar operators undergo rigorous safety training before they are allowed in the operator’s seat.
 Safety and customer service training remains ongoing throughout their careers at CAT.

 Safety on CAT Vehicles

 When a customer gets injured on one of our vehicles, the injury is typically the result of stumbling, slipping, or falling.
 Help us make your ride a safe one.

 - If you need a moment to get to an open seat, feel free to ask the operator to wait that extra minute until you are able to sit down.

 - Hold on to poles or straps if no seats are available.

 - If standing, stay behind the line on the floor near the fare box.